Online vs On-Campus Tech Degrees: Which Path Wins in 2025?

 On-Campus Tech Degrees: Complete Analysis

-Traditional on-campus programs remain the gold standard for full-time students, particularly recent high school graduates.
+Traditional on-campus programs remain the benchmark for full-time students, particularly recent high school graduates.
 The immersive environment provides structure, accountability, and rich networking opportunities that many students need to succeed in challenging computer science curricula.

 Major Advantages